John's Research

 Dorsch, J. (forthcoming: accepted, awaiting reviewer feedback).
 Why AI Cannot Be a Bona Fide Moral Agent (Yet): Trustworthiness, Moral Normativity, and Giving a Damn.
 American Philosophical Quarterly.

 Dorsch, J. (under contract for publication).
-Embodied Metacognition: Mindshaping, Mindreading, and Self-Knowledge.
+The Origin and Future of Self-Knowledge: Epistemic Agency, 4E Metacognition, and Artificial Intelligence.
 Springer Nature: Studies in Brain and Mind.

 Dorsch, J., & Deroy, O. (2024).
 Quasi-Metacognitive Machines: Why We Don’t Need Morally Trustworthy AI and Communicating Reliability is Enough.
 Philosophy & Technology, 37, 62. https://doi.org/10.1007/s13347-024-00752-w